At the Moulin Rouge

 At the Moulin Rouge (Au Moulin Rouge) is an oil-on-canvas painting by French artist Henri de Toulouse-Lautrec.
 It was painted between 1892 and 1895.
 Included in the background is a self-portrait of the artist in profile.
 It is one of a number of works by Toulouse-Lautrec depicting the Moulin Rouge cabaret built in Paris in 1889.

 The painting portrays near its center a group of three men and two women sitting around a table situated on the floor of the cabaret.
-From right to left, the people at the table include: writer Édouard Dujardin, dancer La Macarona, photographer Paul Secau, photographer Maurice Guibert, and, facing away, Jane Avril, being the focal point of the group - recognizable by her flaming red-orange hair.
+From left to right, the people at the table include: writer Édouard Dujardin, dancer La Macarona, photographer Paul Secau, photographer Maurice Guibert, and, facing away, Jane Avril, being the focal point of the group - recognizable by her flaming red-orange hair.
 In the right foreground, apparently sitting at a different table, is a partial facial view of English dancer May Milton, with painted red lips, her face aglow in a distinctive greenish light and shadow.
 In the background standing on the right fixing her hair is Moulin Rouge dancer La Goulue and another woman.
 The center-left background shows the short-statured Toulouse-Lautrec himself, standing in front of and next to, Dr. Gabriel Tapié de Céleyran.

+Henri de Toulouse-Lautrec was closely connected to Parisian nightlife, frequently visiting venues such as the Moulin Rouge and forming friendships with its performers.
+These experiences informed works like At the Moulin Rouge, reflecting aspects of Belle Époque Paris and its social and cultural atmosphere.